 When taking decisions on proposals for development this means that proposals should be approved where they accord with the development plan without delay; and where the development plan is absent, silent or relevant policies are out-of-date, planning permission should be granted unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the policies in the NPPF or specific policies in the NPPF indicate that development should be restricted.
-Translating this to what it means for our neighbourhood plan, it states that "Neighbourhood plans should support the delivery of strategic policies contained in local plans or development spatial strategies: and should shape and direct development that is outside of these strategic policies"9.
+Translating this to what means for it our neighbourhood plan, it states that "Neighbourhood plans should support the delivery of strategic policies contained in local plans or spatial development strategies; and should shape direct and development that is outside of these strategic policies"9.
 The

 NPPF goes on to say that "Neighbourhood planning gives communities the power to develop a shared vision for their area.
 Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
 Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies10.
-Once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict; unless they are superseded by strategic or non-strategic policies that are adopted subsequently."11 planning-policy-framework--2
+Once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict; unless they are superseded by strategic or non-strategic policies that are adopted subsequently."11 planning-policy-framework--2 10 Neighbourhood plans must be in general conformity with the strategic policies contained in any development plan that covers their area.